 Yellow-green male catkins and female flowers appear in March or April, followed by 1”, egg-shaped acorns with thick, flat, saucer-shaped caps that cover nearly 1/3 of the nut.
 Acorns are produced every 2–4 years.

 Shiny, dark-green leaves are 4-7” long with bristles on the tips of some of the pointed lobes.
 Leaves turn red to red orange in fall.

 The columnar trunk is often buttressed at the base.
 Lower branches tend to grow horizontally.
 Bark is thick, smooth and grayish, becoming dark gray and furrowed with broken ridges with age.

-Host plant for 477 species of lepidoptera larvae, including the Horace’s duskywing butterfly, white furcula moth, and red-spotted admiral butterfly.
+Oaks are a host plant for 477 species of Lepidoptera larvae, including the white furcula moth and red-spotted admiral butterfly.
 The flowers attract butterflies, and birds feast on the numerous insects.
 The dense foliage provides cover and nesting sites.

 Medicinal, Edible, and Other Uses:

 The bark and acorns of Quercus species have been used for many centuries to treat gastrointestinal tract disorders such as diarrhea and hemorrhoids, and the bark is still used by many indigenous peoples as an antiseptic, anti-inflammatory, hemostatic and healing agent.
 Even the galls that form on certain species are ground into powder and used medicinally.

 The bitter nuts are edible once the tannins are leached out.
 They may be ground and used as flour, mixed with cereals for making bread and muffins, roasted and ground to make coffee, or eaten whole.

 The wood is considered to be better than that of most red oaks, but it is mixed with other red oak lumber to make flooring, furniture, interior trim, and cabinetry.

 Excluding Sales Tax